 If, as an agency owner, you’re finding your days filled with putting out fires, responding to urgent client and staff situations, and basically just keeping your head above water, it may be the perfect time to re-evaluate your home care marketing plan – or, perhaps to create one if you had forged ahead without ever taking time for that crucial first step.

-Why is creating a marketing plan so important?
+Why creating a plan on how to market your home care is so important?
 In the words of Abraham Lincoln, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
 Skipping the planning stage sets your agency up for disaster; with no clear direction or goals for today and for the future, there’s no gauge for success, let alone a clear articulation of who your agency is, who your targets are, or even what your purpose is.

 At corecubed, our aging care marketing experts understand how critical it is to begin by creating a plan and then following that plan, and we’re here to help!
 Following are some great resources to help your agency take a step back and ensure that you’ve got a well thought out marketing plan in place:

 - Startup Strategy: A new home care agency faces a variety of obstacles to success, not the least of which is the intensely fierce competition in the industry.
-Your initial strategy is crucial to ensuring your branding and messaging are clear, you’ve determined what makes your agency different from the plethora of others in your area, your strengths, weaknesses, and opportunities, and how to best allocate your sales and marketing budget.
-Home Care Pulse shares some tips to help.
+Your initial strategy on how to market your home care is crucial to ensuring your branding and messaging are clear, you’ve determined what makes your agency different from the plethora of others in your area, your strengths, weaknesses, and opportunities, and how to best allocate your sales and marketing budget.
+Home Care Pulse shares some tips to help for a home health startup.

 - Regional and National Home Care Associations: Becoming a member of a home care association places a world of resources at your fingertips.
 For example, the Home Care Association of Florida (HCAF) offers its members an incredibly thorough marketing toolkit loaded with tips on what bases to be sure to cover in your marketing plan, and the Home Care Association of America offers an annual conference and ongoing resources and education.